What Is Gum Disease?

 Made Ya Smile Spring Cypress is dedicated to providing comprehensive care for all types of oral conditions.
 Many of our Houston, TX patients experience gum (periodontal) disease, which is the primary cause of tooth loss in adults.
 Caused by bacteria that thrive within the plaque and cause gum inflammation, bleeding, bad breath, loose teeth, and several other concerning symptoms, gum disease is a common, but worrying illness that has been linked to systemic health problems like heart disease, diabetes, and certain cancers.
-To help you and your family enjoy lifelong healthy smiles, Dr. Tiffany Campbell and her colleagues offer periodontal treatment to restore gum health and help you manage periodontal disease.
+To help you and your family enjoy lifelong healthy smiles, our skilled dentist and team offer periodontal treatment to restore gum health and help you manage periodontal disease.

 Periodontal (gum) disease is generally classified in three stages.
 The beginning stage, in which bacterial plaque irritates the gums and causing redness, tenderness, swelling, and bleeding, is known as gingivitis.
 This stage of gum disease is completely reversible and does not cause damage to the underlying bone.
 Periodontitis follows when gingivitis is left to progress.
 At this point of gum disease, early bone deterioration occurs and gums begin to pull away from the teeth.
 Advanced periodontitis happens when the infection penetrates into deeper areas of the bone, leaving teeth loose and at serious risk of being lost.